beezy11/WWTP_Biorefinery_Bib/README.md

 - Example 08: **Ask chatGPT** Analysis  ([ Colab Demo ](https://colab.research.google.com/drive/1LMrR49F54MuX-stlrQbrrjX_dEU3kZ8Y?usp=sharing))

 Data set zip and bib files for analysis can be found in folder1

+This paper also utilizes Bibliometrix in RStudio and code can be found below:

+1. Copy Code into Rtudio

+library(bibliometrix)
+biblioshiny()

+2. Run Code